-HEART OF GOLD RACE ON SEPT.
-25 IN NEVADA CITY TO ATTRACT HUNDREDS OF RIDERS AND RAISE MONEY FOR MENTAL WELLNESS PROGRAMS FOR YOUTH IN NEVADA COUNTY
+HEART OF GOLD RACE RESCHEDULED FOR NOVEMBER 20 IN NEVADA CITY, WITH HUNDREDS OF RACERS RAISING MONEY FOR MENTAL WELLNESS PROGRAMS FOR YOUTH IN NEVADA COUNTY

 Experienced riders will compete on challenging 55-mile gravel course with almost 7,500 feet of vertical climbing